 I supposed to go to visit the Elephant Beach, best for snorkeling and other water activities.
-But due to bad weather this beach was close for tourists.
+But due to bad weather, this beach was closed for tourists.
 But by trekking was possible to visit, I didn’t as the road condition was not that good.

 At Nemo Reef To Scuba Dive

-Later thought I would never go for scuba diving if Elephant Beach is opened for snorkeling and so it was good for one sense.
-Those happened happens for good. 😉 No problem in my future Andaman tour I’ll not miss visiting Elephant Beach.
+I would never go for scuba diving if Elephant Beach is opened for snorkeling and so it was good for one sense.
+Those happened happens for good.
+No problem in my future Andaman tour I’ll not miss visiting Elephant Beach.
 Hope for the best. 🙂

 In the afternoon, it was pleasant and had a nice time at Kalapathar Beach.
 It just takes 7 to 10 minutes by car to reach this beach from the resort.
-I found all beaches here in Havelock well managed by the authorities.
-All are much aware of cleanliness in the beaches.
-Here outside the beach, you’ll find many coconut shops and must drink coconut water in less price (just 15 Rs.) per coconut but fresh and sweet water.
+I found all the beaches here in Havelock well managed by the authorities.
+All are much aware of cleanliness on the beaches.
+Here outside the beach, you’ll find many coconut shops and must drink coconut water at less price (just 15 Rs.) per coconut but fresh and sweet water.

 My last dinner at Nadav’s Place in Havelock Island became a sweet memory with the local sweets (Rasgulla) and it was truly tasty.

-THIRD DAY must try scuba diving nearby from the reputed dive school.
+The third day must try scuba diving nearby from the reputed dive school.
 Elephant beach is the must-visit destination for the whole day.
 Neither you should miss visiting Kalapathar Beach.
-It depends on your choices and nature of your trip.
+It depends on your choices and the nature of your trip.

 - Havelock Island is pristine, beautiful, and remote land but safe to travel alone or in a group.
 Here internet speed is too slow than Port Blair.

-- Must concern about safety while gone for any water activities in the island and beaches.
-I always listen to my instinct while traveling solo and it works well always.
+- Must concern about safety while going for any water activities on the island and beaches.
+I always listen to my instinct while traveling solo and it works well.